wired00/custom-queue/readme.md

 AWS_SECURITY_TOKEN=YOUR-AWS-SECURITY-TOKEN
 SQS_QUEUE=https://sqs.ap-southeast-2.amazonaws.com/123/your-sqs-queue-name
 AWS_DEFAULT_REGION=ap-southeast-2
-QUEUE_CONNECTION=externalsqs
+QUEUE_CONNECTION=custom-sqs
 ```

 #### customqueue.php
 customqueue.php config file simply contains a map between handler class path and an identifier.

 The example contains identifier `custom-sqs` and class path `App\Jobs\ProcessSQS::class`.
-This will mean that the job payload when fetched from a queue will be appended with a key-value of `job: App\Jobs\ProcessSQS::class` whenever a connection type of `externalsqs` is processed.
+This will mean that the job payload when fetched from a queue will be appended with a key-value of `job: App\Jobs\ProcessSQS::class` whenever a connection type of `custom-sqs` is processed.

 Currently CustomQueue only supports custom SQS fetching but in future it might support RabbitMQ and Redis.
-In those cases customqueue.php would include indenfiers such as `custom-redis` and `custom-rabbitmq`.
+In those cases customqueue.php would include indentifiers such as `custom-redis` and `custom-rabbitmq`.

 ### Handler files